varyad/HomeBase/milestones/milestone2.md

 This unit, be sure to complete all tasks listed below.
 To complete a task, place an `x` between the brackets.

-- [ ] In `planning/wireframes.md`: add wireframes for at least three pages in your web app
+- [X] In `planning/wireframes.md`: add wireframes for at least three pages in your web app
-- [ ] In `planning/entity_relationship_diagram.md`: add the entity relationship diagram you developed for your database
+- [X] In `planning/entity_relationship_diagram.md`: add the entity relationship diagram you developed for your database
-- [ ] Prepare your three-minute pitch presentation, to be presented during Unit 7 (the next unit)
+- [X] Prepare your three-minute pitch presentation, to be presented during Unit 7 (the next unit)
   - [ ] You do **not** need to submit any materials in advance of your pitch
-- [ ] In this document, complete the **Reflection** section below
+- [X] In this document, complete the **Reflection** section below

 ## Reflection

 ### 1. What went well during this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+I was able to figure a new direction to shift the project.

 ### 2. What were some challenges your group faced in this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+Since I had to come up with a new project, it took time to redo the steps.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[👉🏾👉🏾👉🏾 your answer here]
+I don't need support, but just need to finish implementation now.